johnw335/butterflyApp/README.md

 The app is fully responsive.

-The logo in thr top corner opens an email to be sent to support@butterfly.com
+The logo in the top corner opens an email to be sent to support@butterfly.com